Our public school system can and must be turned around…

-- Ensure that every lesson is well planned, engaging, exciting and relevant to the needs of every learner.
-Our training with regards to curriculum management vs. subject management is groundbreaking.
+- To this end, we need to coach our teachers to ensure that every lesson is well planned, engaging, exciting and relevant to the needs of every learner.

 - Address all the needs of learners by focusing on their intellectual, moral, spiritual goals, cultural, aesthetic, social, physiological and vocational goals

-The work of our School Turnaround Foundation NPC can be summed as follows:
+The work of our School Turnaround Foundation can be summed as follows: